AlinaWithAFace/CISC-220-Lab-06/README.md

 right rotate first deject
 Height of node before: deject:2
-Height of right child before: chars:1 height of deject is now 1height of chars is now 2 Height of node before: babe:3
+Height of right child before: chars:1 height of deject is now 1 height of chars is now 2
+Height of node before: babe:3
-Height of right child before: chars:2 height of babe is now 1height of chars is now 2 resetting dunce's left to chars
+Height of right child before: chars:2 height of babe is now 1 height of chars is now 2 resetting dunce's left to chars
 Adding: master
 Looking left of rest